DarioSamo/redes_capa2fs/README.md

 ### getfile
 *getfile interface address remotepath localpath*

-Download a file from the ‘remotepath’ to the ‘localpath’.
+Download a file from the ‘remotepath’ to the ‘localpath’ from the target address over a network interface.

 ### getdir
 *getdir interface address*

-Request the paths of all the files being shared inside the shared directories.
+Request the paths of all the files inside the shared directories from the target address over a network interface.